sumedhaKl/student-2/_posts/2023-08-28-basics-html.md

     "- https://www.w3schools.com/html/default.asp\n",
     "- I will show a demo of how to find information on this website" ]
+  },
+  {
+   "cell_type": "markdown",
+   "metadata": {},
+   "source": [
+    "# HTML Hacks\n",
+    "Below is a wireframe for an HTML element you will create.
+A wireframe is a rough visual representation of HTML elements on a page and isn’t necessarily to scale or have the exact styling that the final HTML will have.
+Using the syntax above, try to create an HTML snippet that corresponds to the below wireframe.\n", "The “a tags” can contain any links that you want\n" ]
+  },
+  {
+   "cell_type": "code",
+   "execution_count": null,
+   "metadata": {
+    "vscode": {
+     "languageId": "html"
+    }
+   },
+   "outputs": [],
+   "source": [
+    "%%html\n",
+    "\n",
+    "<!-- put your HTML code in this cell, Make sure to press the Run button to see your" ]
   }
  ],
  "metadata": {